cjnaz/cjnfuncs/configman.md

 - See `getcfg()`, below, for accessing loaded config data.
 The class instance-specific `cfg` dictionary may be directly accessed as well.

 - The format of a config file is param=value pairs.
-Separating the param and value may be whitespace, `=` or `:`.
-Sections and a DEFAULT section are supported.
+  - Separating the param and value may be whitespace, `=` or `:`.
+  - Param names can contain most all characters, except:  `#` or the separators, and cannot start with `[`.

+- Sections and a DEFAULT section are supported.
+Section name are enclosed in `[ ]`.
+  - Leading and trailing whitespace is trimmed off of the section name, and embedded whitespace is retained.
+    EG: `[  hello my name  is  Fred  ]` becomes section name `'hello my name  is  Fred'`.
+  - Section names can contain most all characters, except `#` and `]`.

 - **Native int, float, bool, list, tuple, dict, str support** - Bool true/false is case insensitive.
 A str type is stored in the `cfg` dictionary if none of the other types can be resolved for a given param value.